DeeNewcum/Perl-Tidy-Guarantee/README.md

 DarkPAN modules, it does work with any module's information.

 Returns a boolean indicating whether that module's entry could be deleted.

+# CURRENT STATUS

+At this point, I've got 497 SLOC written across 9 Perl files and 103 commits, and I started publishing this project 23 days ago.
+And version 1 is only 80% complete.

+PPI says presciently "Using an embedded perl parser was widely considered to be the most likely avenue for finding a solution to parsing Perl.
+It has been investigated from time to time, but attempts have generally failed or suffered from sufficiently bad corner cases that they were abandoned."

+Here.
+Be.
+Dragons.

+Blithely ignoring that sage advise, I forged ahead, trying to... literally use an embedded Perl parser to double-check Perl::Tidy's work.

+Currently, I feel that I can "see the light at the end of the tunnel" — I feel I'm close to being able to wrap this project up.
+However, **do note** that I've felt I could see the light at the end of the tunnel for 30+ hours now, so take that with a grain of salt.

 # LICENSE